artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 Installing on a virtual machine
 ===============================

-Users may want to desploy Archivematica on a virtual machine in order to test Archivematica's functionality using their own data.
+Users may want to deploy Archivematica on a virtual machine in order to test Archivematica's functionality using their own data.
 The recommended way to install Archivematica on a virtual machine is with Ansible and Vagrant.